Our Approach

 A series of decisions that each looked reasonable in isolation, but were never designed to work together.

-The same incentive problem appears across much of the property investment market.
-Off-plan developments, social housing-style investment products, cash-only stock, student pods, assisted living schemes, and other packaged investments are often presented as very different opportunities.
+This is not limited to traditional sourcing.
+The same incentive problem runs through off-plan developments, social housing style products, cash-only stock, student pods, assisted living schemes and most other packaged investments.
+They are presented as different opportunities.
+Structurally they need the same questions asked of them.

+My job is to look underneath it.
+Not to ask whether the brochure is persuasive.
 To ask whether the structure survives contact with lending, resale, management, regulation, operator performance, and time.

 If a company charges £5,000 or £8,000 per acquisition, the incentive is not necessarily to find the best use of the client’s capital.
 It is to create viable transactions.